 Working in partnership

 To support policy needs, we have established an ECN-Defra User Group, in which ECN staff meet annually with Defra representatives and other policymakers to discuss specific environmental policy areas.
 A number of ECN partners, including Natural England, Natural Resources Wales and NERC-CEH are developing an additional network, the Environmental Change Biodiversity Network (ECBN).
-This network aims to be a co-ordinated UK-wide network of long-term monitoring sites that increases our ability to detect, discriminate, understand and predict the effects of climate change and air pollution on biodiversity.
+This aims to be a co-ordinated UK-wide network of long-term monitoring sites that increases our ability to detect, discriminate, understand and predict the effects of climate change and air pollution on biodiversity.

 We have also produced a publication specifically aimed at policymakers: Climate change impacts: Evidence from ECN sites highlights some of the findings from ECN monitoring and research which provide evidence of the sensitivity of natural ecosystems in the UK to variability and change in climate.